The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 • Take control of your personal safety.
 Plan ahead.
 Think about what you will do if caught in a bad situation.
 Envision the scenarios and your reactions.
 Trust your instincts and stay close to your friends.

-• Be mindful of applicable laws, protocol, and customs in your host country, especially those that may be different from the United States.
+• Be mindful of applicable laws, protocols, and customs in your host country, especially those that may be different from the United States.
 As a visitor in your host country, you are subject to local laws and regulations.

 • Know how to use the phone system in the country to which you are traveling.
 Do not wait until an emergency to figure this out.